 - d.
 Credit.
 Vendor will not issue credits directly to Customers for use of UBB Products in the Store.
 Subject to the obligations of Section 3(c) (Error Correction) of this Attachment B, if Vendor believes that any Customers qualify for a usage credit or other credits for overcharges as determined in good faith by Vendor, Vendor will share this with Google so that Google may directly apply any valid credit.
 Vendor will not modify the Metrics to account for such credit or report Metrics to Google that are negative.
 The minimum reportable Metric is ZERO.

 - a.
 Customer Charges.
 Customer Charges do not include, and no Revenue Split will be due on, any payments due or made for (i) any UBB Product usage which has not been properly and timely reported under Section 3(b) (Reporting) of this Attachment B or (ii) Metrics for which Google has required a correction (e.g., faulty or broken reporting).

 - b.
 Conversion.
 At any time upon written request by Google, Vendor will convert a UBB Product to a subscription billing based Product during the Term.
-Vendor's subscription based pricing must be substantially comparable to UBB Product pricing for a similar amount of consumption.
+If Vendor cannot convert the Product as required by the preceding sentence, then Vendor will remove the Product from the Store.
 This Attachment B will not apply to such converted Product(s) following the first full Reporting Cycle after such conversion.